smkhassan/docker-dig/README.md

 ## Installation

-Use this guide to follow instructions in order to create a docker image from docker file.
+Use this guide to follow instructions in order to create a docker image from docker file but dont forget to edit your domains file first!

 ```bash
 https://linuxize.com/post/how-to-build-docker-images-with-dockerfile/